-What does the process data tell you?
-Student, parent, and staff participation participation is high and energetic. (process data describes the way programs are SMHS prides itself on success in all areas and results show that to be the case. conducted; provides evidence of participant Few students simply come to school of the 6.5 hours of class, go home, and involvement in programs; answers the don't stay for something after school.
-Parents are also highly engaged in the question "What did you do for whom?") activities of their children especially.
+Student, parent, and staff participation participation is high and energetic.
+SMHS prides itself on success in all areas and results show that to be the case.
+Few students simply come to school of the 6.5 hours of class, go home, and don't stay for something after school.
+Parents are also highly engaged in the activities of their children especially.

 What achievement data did you use?
-School Data Profile, limited test scores due to Covid, Graduation rate statistics, Grading data for students, Performance of extracurricular activities in competition

-What does your achievement data tell you?
+School Data Profile, EOC and AP test scores, Graduation rate statistics, Grading data for students, Performance of extracurricular activities in competition What does your achievement data tell you?
 SMHS has high achievement results in many areas.
 Academics, athletics, fine arts, and club activity achievement are all points of pride at SMHS.
 There are areas of challenge, especially when looking at subgroup data, and we work to address those areas each school year.
 What demographic data did you use?
-Enrollment data available in IC, Attendance rates for extracurricular activities, faculty data, faculty survey

-What does the demographic data tell you?
-SMHS had a population of approximately 1325 students for the 2020-2021 school year.
+Enrollment data available in IC, Attendance rates for extracurricular activities, faculty data, faculty survey What does the demographic data tell you?
+SMHS had a population of approximately 1330 students for the 2021-2022 school year.
 This is down from approximately 1500 ten years ago.
 The attendance zone has not changed but the population of Fayette County is aging, especially in our attendance zone.
 About 70% of the student population is white with a free and reduced lunch rate of only about 8%.
 Student population is a little more diverse now than five years ago (76% white then).
-SMHS faculty are more experienced in comparison to other schools with only one current teacher in their first three years of their teaching career.
+SMHS faculty are more experienced in comparison to other schools with only three current teachers in their first three years of their teaching career.
 Student and faculty populations are stable with little turnover year to year.
 The vast majority of SMHS students attended elementary and middle school in our feeder schools.